robtweed/DPP/README.md

 You're ready to start using your object!

-Note that this approach will use CDN versions of *QOper8*'s resources and also CDN versions of DPP's *QOper8* WebWorker handler modules.
+Note that this approach will use CDN versions of *QOper8*'s resources.

 ### Using a Local Copy of DPP